Here are some other games and projects I've worked on

 Educational "Pokemon GO"-game, teaching kids about nutrition

-"EduTrition" was a game inspired by Pokemon GO that was meant to be an educational game teaching kids in Bhutan about nutrition and food.
+"EduTrition" is an educational game inspired by Pokemon GO that was made to teach children in Bhutan about nutrition and food.
 The game was made in collaboration with the United Nations.
-It used GPS coordinates and Google Maps data to make a virtual world where the player could find different nutritious food and increase their nutrition score.
+It uses GPS coordinates and Google Maps data to make a virtual world where the player can find different nutritious food and increase their nutrition score.

-I was hired to work on this project as a freelance programmer and designer and worked on it for approximately a year.
-I worked along with one other designer and artist and was the sole programmer on the project.
+I worked on this project as a freelance programmer and designer for approximately a year.
+I worked along with another designer and artist and was the sole programmer on the project.

 We worked on the project until the COVID-19 pandemic forced the UN to direct their attention elsewhere.